38 Inspiring Bathroom Remodel Ideas to Upgrade Your Space

 All white bathroom with freestanding white bathtub next to large teardrop vase holding budding branch

 If you have the space, a freestanding tub makes an epic impression in a main bathroom.
 What’s more, you can choose one that fits your style.
 There are antique clawfoot tubs for a luxury vintage vibe, sleek white or black oval tubs for a modern look, and wood-surrounded rectangular tubs for a rustic design.
+If you have to move plumbing to install a freestanding tub, call a licensed plumber to take on the job.

-3. Update Old Tile with a Modern Pattern
+3. Update Old Tile With a Modern Pattern

 Small luxury bathroom with walk-in shower, white shower subway tile, white hexagonal floor tile, and brown vanity